Clay Sculpture "Lady Clove,"

 The clay skin, with its ideal 2-inch thickness, forms the perfect body for the project.
 Hollow, with a cement core, is designed to support a large ceramic flower pot on the head, providing a fertile ground for creativity and Petunias to bloom.

 In 1973, we had the pleasure of meeting John Gardner, an author, scholar, philosopher, and arts patron.
-The New York Times critically acclaimed reviews of his book *Grendel* prompted the commission of a dragon sculpture.
+The New York Times critically acclaimed reviews of his book "Grendel" prompted the commission of a dragon sculpture.
 In this piece, the dragon is perched high in a silver maple tree, offering advice to anyone willing to listen, in contrast to the monster's lair in the novel.

 The dragon's skin is crafted from salt-glazed stoneware clay and is assembled in sections.
 It has a reinforced concrete interior, resulting in a dragon that combines a cement core with a clay exterior.
 Standing at seven feet eight inches tall and positioned high in a tree, it offers a vantage point that is visible from a second-story balcony.

-In 1982, we were inspired to create a ceramic statue, "Sphinx," for Thinker Street in Woodstock, NY, commissioned by John Protus.
+In 1982, we were inspired to create a ceramic statue, "Sphinx," for Tinker Street in Woodstock, NY, commissioned by John Protus.
 The statue stood proudly across from the Woodstock Guild and Woodstock Artists Association.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.